awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="lambda-1-remediation"></a>

-You can only update resource\-based policies for Lambda resources within the scope of the [https://docs.aws.amazon.com/lambda/latest/dg/API_AddPermission.html](https://docs.aws.amazon.com/lambda/latest/dg/API_AddPermission.html) and [https://docs.aws.amazon.com/lambda/latest/dg/API_AddLayerVersionPermission.html](https://docs.aws.amazon.com/lambda/latest/dg/API_AddLayerVersionPermission.html) API actions\.
-You cannot author policies for your Lambda resources in JSON, or use conditions that don't map to parameters for those actions using the AWS CLI or the SDK\.
-We will use the AWS CLI\.
+You can only update resource\-based policies for Lambda resources within the scope of the [https://docs.aws.amazon.com/lambda/latest/dg/API_AddPermission.html](https://docs.aws.amazon.com/lambda/latest/dg/API_AddPermission.html) and [https://docs.aws.amazon.com/lambda/latest/dg/API_AddLayerVersionPermission.html](https://docs.aws.amazon.com/lambda/latest/dg/API_AddLayerVersionPermission.html) API operations\.
+You cannot author policies for your Lambda resources in JSON\.
+Neither can you use conditions that don't map to parameters for those actions using the AWS CLI or the SDK\.
+The following steps use the AWS CLI\.

 **To create a private Lambda function**